usdot-jpo-ode/jpo-ode/README.md

 ODE configuration can be customized for every deployment environment using environment variables.
 These variables can either be set locally or using the *.env* file found in the root of the jpo-ode repository.

 Instructions for how to use the *.env* file can be found [here](https://github.com/usdot-jpo-ode/jpo-ode/wiki/Using-the-.env-configuration-file).

-**Note** Docker builds may fail if you are on a corporate network due to DNS resolution errors.
-[See here](https://github.com/usdot-jpo-ode/jpo-ode/wiki/Docker-fix-for-SSL-issues-due-to-corporate-network) for instructions to fix this.

 #### Build Process